 To the east of Villa Giulia is the Orto Botanico di Palermo, a botanical garden that is used by the University of Palermo as a teaching and research facility and is open to visitors.
 It is currently home to around 12,000 different species.

-The Villa Giulia is open every day from 7 a.m. and 8 p.m.
+The Villa Giulia is open every day from 7 a.m. to 8 p.m.

 Parks’N’Promenades

-Since the Kalsa district borders the Mediterranean Sea, it is a popular area for locals to enjoy their leisure time, especially on weekends.
-From the small marina Porticciolo di Sant’Erasmo, promenades, parks, playgrounds and sports fields as well as exercise paths stretch all the way to the harbor.
-These are particularly used and appreciated by sports enthusiasts and families.
+Since the Kalsa district borders the Mediterranean Sea, it is a popular area for locals to enjoy their leisure time.
+From the small marina Porticciolo di Sant’Erasmo, promenades, parks, playgrounds, and sports fields stretch all the way to the harbor.

 Pubs’N’Palaces

-While families and sports enthusiasts enjoy the spacious meadows along the waterfront, it is mainly the younger, hip residents who meet in the trendy cafes, restaurants, and bars that are springing up in Kalsa.
+Families and sports enthusiasts enjoy the spacious meadows along the waterfront.
+However, the younger, hip residents meet in the trendy cafes, restaurants, and bars that are springing up in Kalsa.

-The restoration and gentrification of the district has also led to the venerable halls of the old palaces being transformed into museums and galleries.
+The restoration and gentrification of the district have also led to the venerable halls of the old palaces being transformed into museums and galleries.

 The most prominent of these buildings is certainly the Palazzo Abatellis.
 The architect Matteo Carnilivari designed it in 1495.
 It was originally the residence of Francesco Abatellis, a prominent nobleman and port master.
 This stunning example of Gothic-Catalan architecture features an elegant blend of Gothic and Renaissance styles, characterized by its intricate stone carvings, graceful arches, and a central courtyard.